 Energy efficiency is an economic powerhouse that is creating new jobs all across the country–jobs that cannot be outsourced abroad.
-Energy efficiency in the U.S. now sustains 2.25 million jobs in construction, manufacturing, insulation, lighting, heating and cooling, and other areas.
-The growth has far outpaced other sectors: there are now as many energy efficiency workers as there are waitstaff in bars and restaurants, and nearly twice as many employed in energy efficiency as in law enforcement.
+Energy efficiency in the U.S. now sustains more than 2.3 million jobs in construction, manufacturing, insulation, lighting, heating and cooling, and other areas.* The growth has far outpaced other sectors: there are now as many energy efficiency workers as there are waitstaff in bars and restaurants, and nearly twice as many employed in energy efficiency as in law enforcement.

-According to the Energy Efficiency Jobs in America report from E2 and E4TheFuture, energy efficiency:
+Energy Efficiency Jobs in America (2018; E2 and E4TheFuture) revealed that energy efficiency:

 - Employs workers in 3,000 of America’s 3,007 counties (99.7%)